fiveagency/node-seed/server/README.md

 ### Code scaffolding via CLI dialog

-- `npm run scaffold -- generate ModelNamePascalCase`
+- `npm run scaffold -- generate -m ModelNamePascalCase`

 Follow a wizard to add properties with associated types.
 It will generate files for a new model/module.
 Mirrors structure of template found in `/template`
 It is mostly a 1:1 mirror, but some things are a bit smarter - like generating a Sequelize migration

 ### Code scaffolding via file

-- `npm run scaffold -- generate ModelNamePascalCase --file <path-to-schema-js>`
+- `npm run scaffold -- generate -m ModelNamePascalCase --file <path-to-schema-js>`

 Build a file containing multiple schemas as shown in `/architecture/schema-example.js`.
 It will do the same as above but you can generate a lot of modules at once.

 ### API design / DB design bootstrapping

-- `npm run scaffold -- generate ModelNamePascalCase --file <path-to-schema-js> --only-docs`
+- `npm run scaffold -- generate -m ModelNamePascalCase --file <path-to-schema-js> --only-docs`

 Do the same as above, but only generate docs, using schema as shown in `/architecture/schema-example.js`.